Victoria Legal Aid

 If you get a different second opinion

-If the psychiatrist providing a second opinion thinks that the criteria for a treatment order do not apply or the treatment should be changed, your treating psychiatrist must reassess you as soon as practicable.
+If the psychiatrist providing a second opinion thinks that the criteria for a treatment order do not apply to you, or your treatment should be changed, your treating psychiatrist must reassess you as soon as possible.

-If the treating psychiatrist decides that the criteria for the treatment order do apply, they must give you reasons for their decision.
+If the treating psychiatrist decides that the criteria for the treatment order do apply, they must give you reasons for their decision, in wiriting, with 10 business days of their decision and advise you of your right to seek a review at the Mental Health Tribunal.

-The Chief Psychiatrist may direct the treating team to change your treatment.
+The Chief Psychiatrist has the power to direct your treating team to change your treatment.

 If you are unhappy about your treatment or being on an order

-You can also talk to a lawyer if you have any questions about your rights.
-Go to get help.
+You can also talk to a lawyer to get legal advice or to a non-legal advocate from Independent Mental Health Advocacy if you have any questions about your rights.

 Other support